StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ### Version 3.0.0 (in preparation, Oct 2020)

 StatisticalRethinking.jl v3 is independent of the underlying mcmc package.
 All scripts previously in StatisticalRethinking.jl v2 holding the snippets have been replaced by Pluto notebooks in the above mentioned mcmc specific `project` repositories.

+Initially the StatisticalRethinkingTuring will lag StatisticalRethinkingStan somewhat but later this year both will cover the same chapters.

 It is the intention to develop tests for StatisticalRethinking.jl that work across the different mcmc implementations.
 This will limit dependencies to the `test/Project.toml`.